kanishkasubash/frontend-boilerplate/README.md

-# Frontend Boilerplate for HTML, SCSS, JavaScript Web Development Projects
+# Frontend Boilerplate for HTML, SCSS, JavaScript based Web Development

 Step into the future of streamlined web development with your very own automation masterpiece crafted using Gulp.js.
 Gulp.js is more than just a tool; it's a technological marvel that empowers you to transform repetitive and time-consuming tasks into a symphony of efficiency and precision.